thycotic/alm-docs/get-started/reqs-ver/index.md

 The ALM Engine is a Windows Service that runs on a machine in your organization’s environment.

-* In software jargon, a “worker” is a process or service that runs to a large degree independently of the main body of software to which it belongs, and that performs tasks the main body of software cannot perform for itself.

-In the case of ALM, the ALM Engine Windows Service runs on your organization’s hardware.
+The ALM Engine Windows Service runs on your organization’s hardware.
 It manages interactions between the ALM cloud service and your Active Directory installation.
 It also supports ALM’s integration with your organization’s Secret Server instance.

 See [Setup the ALM Engine Service](../setup-alm-engine/) for details.